 The Perils of Multitasking

-Brandon Satterwaite, a 7th grader in Plano, Texas, likes to study with all his equipment in place.
-While doing homework, he's also logged onto AOL Instant Messenger (IM) and Xanga, a social networking site akin to MySpace.
+Brandon, a 7th grader in Plano, Texas, likes to study with all his equipment in place.
+While doing homework, he's also logged onto Facebook, texting his friends, and listening to music.
 He wears his earphones, since the rest of the family aren't exactly huge fans of the alternative rock bands he adores.
 When he takes a break, he's likely to switch screens to play World of Warcraft, his current game of choice.

 "I consider myself a pro at multitasking," says his mom, Jenn, "but Brandon blows me out of the water.
 He's a good kid, and he's doing well in school.
 But I don't know how he can remember anything with all that stuff going on."